jaeminj/docker-apache-tajo/weave-docker-tajo.md

-# Apache Tajo on the docker and weaver (Not Tested)
+# Apache Tajo on the docker and weaver

+(Attention: Not Tested this scenario, some config required to fix!)

 ## Common Install
 ### Docker install